EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 #### OGC API Records

 WIS 2.0 recommends the "OGC API - Records" standard for the (discovery) metadata catalogue.
-E-SOH will use this API to provide relevant metadata to users and to WIS 2.0.

 A Record makes a resource discoverable by providing summary information (metadata) about the resource.
 In this context, resources are things that would be useful to a user or developer, such as features.
+Records is also handled by the FEMDI API gateway.
+ORD will use the FEMDI API gateway to provide relevant metadata on records to users and to WIS 2.0.

-OGC API - Records provides a way to browse or search a curated collection of records known as a catalogue.
+Records provides a way to browse or search a curated collection of records known as a catalogue.
 This specification envisions deploying a catalogue as:

-* a collection of static files,
-* a collection of records accessed via an API.

 A catalogue can be deployed as a static collection of records stored in web-accessible files and typically co-located with the resources each record is describing.
 Such a deployment is amenable to browsing using a web browser or being crawled by a search engine crawler.